-This page should help answer some questions about how we process personal information about patients on behalf of the data controller (usually a GP practice).
+This page should help answer some questions about how we process personal information about patients on behalf of the data controller (the healthcare organisation).
 This is explained in full in our Data Processing Agreement which can be found here, but some common questions have been answered below.

 Where do we fit in?

-Typically, the GP practice is the Data Controller.
+Typically, the healthcare organisation is the Data Controller.
 Patients are the Data Subjects.
 We are the Data Processor (where our services are used).
-This means that we process data about your patients under the terms in our Data Processing Agreement, to allow you (as a GP practice) to provide a service to your patients.
+This means that we process data about your patients under the terms in our Data Processing Agreement, to allow you (as a healthcare organisation) to provide a service to your patients.

 How are we ‘IG compliant’?